Rasalp1/canvas-lm/README.md

 - **Encrypted storage** - All data encrypted at rest and in transit

 ### ⚡ Smart Features
-- **Streaming responses** - See AI answers appear in real-time with typing animation
+- **Streaming responses** - See AI answers appear in real-time with typing animation (server-side aggregation ensures complete responses)
+- **Re-scanning capability** - Easily update your course store with new documents or retry failed uploads
 - **Source citations** - Every answer includes references to source documents
 - **Shared course stores** - Collaborate with classmates on the same course materials
+- **Enhanced status messages** - Clear, contextual feedback throughout the scanning and upload process
 - **Modern UI** - Built with React 19 and Tailwind CSS for a polished experience

 ---